GinoWoz1/Learnings/README.md

 # Highlights:

-# TPOT Automated ML Talk:
+# TPOT Automated ML Talk ( very long - look for medium article in the next 2 months - December to January)

 View in NB view for javascript